kunterbunt2/mercator/README.md

 2. Camera movement is still bad.
 3. Economy is not stable, all sims eventually die of hunger.
 1. skybox top not oriented correctly (see reflection screenshot)
+2. shadow depth buffer lower half is strange
+3. post process rendering not implemented yet
+4. if depth of field is disabled, and info panel is shown, screen becomes red